 Other copper toxicity symptoms.
 Besides insomnia, copper toxicity is associated with anxiety, panic attacks, depression, fatigue, emotional sensitivity, mood swings, migraine headaches, PMS, acne and other skin issues, brain fog, a tendency for yeast infections, and more.

 As a quick warning, please avoid birth control pills and copper IUDs, as these can cause the accumulation of excess copper.
+Other sources of copper include copper water pipes and high copper, low zinc diets, such as vegetarian and vegan diets.
+Many children today are born with excess copper due to imbalances in their mothers.

 Correcting Copper Imbalance with Nutritional Balancing